Niesha Butler: In magazines

 She was on the cover of the first annual The Village Voice's Women In Sports.
 She also posed for King Magazine, Mar/Apr 2004 - Article title: 'WNBA's Next Sexy Shooter.'

 Professional career

 Broadcasting

 Niesha went on to have a successful career in broadcasting, working for CBS radio, TMZ sports, and as a producer and side line reporter for the Atlanta Hawks.

 Business career

 Niesha has always had an entrepreneurial mind set since she started her first business selling t-shirts at ten years old.
 As an adult she worked on the NYMEX for MBF Corporation in Crude Oil and Natural Gas.
 When her playing career was over, Niesha returned to Georgia Tech to complete her degree.
 She founded her first tech company Sports DataBase Network in 2010.
 She went on to found the non profit organization Ballin Technologies where she teaches disadvantaged students coding, and prepares them for careers in STEM through a love of sports.
-She is currently work-ing for Scrap-Sports.
+She is currently working for Scrap-Sports.